Skip to content

 Why Relying on Medicaid Should Be a Last Resort

 Medicaid will pay for long-term care only after strict financial eligibility is met, which often means spending down assets and accepting reduced choice of facilities.
+In many cases, the facility decision becomes limited to what is available and what accepts Medicaid, not what is ideal for location or quality of life.
 A private policy preserves options and control for you and your family.

 Next Steps: Build a Personalized Strategy